-Here’s a detailed look at the Asia Cup winners throughout its history:
+Here’s a detailed look at the Asia Cup winners throughout its history, with Asia Cup 2025 right around the corner.

 Year | Winner | Runner-up | Host Country | Format |